ItsIrv/quvel-kit/docs/backend/module-development.md

         array $tenantConfig,
         callable $next
     ): mixed {
-        // Apply your module's configuration
-        if (isset($tenantConfig['your_module_enabled'])) {
+        // Apply your module's configuration to Laravel config if (isset($tenantConfig['your_module_enabled'])) {
             $config->set('your_module.enabled', $tenantConfig['your_module_enabled']);
         }